What we know (and don't know) about the arrest of US Olympic champion Brittney Griner in Russia - Local News 8

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Lucy Kafanov, Wayne Sterling, Rosa Flores, Allie Malloy, Ben Church, Don Lemon, Elizabeth Joseph, Valery Yegorov contributed to this report.
+CNN’s Lucy Kafanov, Homero De la Fuente, Richard Greene, Wayne Sterling, Rosa Flores, Allie Malloy, Ben Church, Elizabeth Joseph and Valery Yegorov contributed to this report.

 Comments